Three Rivers Casino Resort’s 20th Annual Toy & Food Drive Brings Joy to Hundreds of Families

 Dress for Success Scholarship

-Deadline September 27th!
+Deadline was September 27th!

 Greetings from the Education Department.
 We are excited to announce that we will be able to fund students for the Dress for Success Scholarship.
 This program offers $250 per enrolled CTCLUSI K – 12 student in a tribal household or eligible higher education student.
 The Dress for Success program provides financial support to tribal students K-12 and higher education students aged 24 or younger to help them prepare for academic success through a $250 payment per student.
 The tribe’s education department offers this program to ensure tribal students have the necessary resources for their education.